endmon/Teaching-HEIGVD-AIT-2019-Labo-Load-Balancing/rapport.md

 We think that the SERVERID alternative is more effective because the balancer can just evaluate the SEVERID and redirect the request accordingly.
 ### 2.
-We can see the modified configuration at the root of the git repo : `haproxy_sticky.cfg`.
-The modifications are juste on the `backend nodes` section.
+We can see the modified configuration at annexes : `haproxy_sticky.cfg`.
+The modifications are just on the `backend nodes` section.
 We've just added `cookie SERVERID insert indirect nocache` and the value we want to add on the cookie for each server so :
 ```
 cookie SERVERID insert indirect nocache
 server s1 ${WEBAPP_1_IP}:3000 cookie s1 check